martanto/magma-multigas/README.md

 You can see the result here:
 ![plot_example_1.png](https://github.com/martanto/magma-multigas/blob/master/images/plot_example_1.png?raw=true)

-From the plot above we can see there ae some anomaly values (below 400).
-We can re-filtering once again to optimize the result.
+From the plot above we can see there ae some anomaly values (below 400 for Av.
+CO2 Lowpass).
+We can re-filter it once again to optimize the result.
 In this case we will select column `Avg_CO2_lowpass` which value greater than or equal to `250`
 ```python
 filtered_six_hours = filtered_six_hours.where('Avg_CO2_lowpass', '>=', 250)
 ```